mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-login.md

 ## Terminal by Operating System
 A terminal window is a window with a command line interface.

 To log into our systems, we use the terminal to SSH into the system.
 SSH (Secure Shell) is the primary way to log into remote systems.
 Once you initiate the SSH command, the shell in your terminal will no longer run on your computer but on the remote system.
 Authentication is required, either using a password or SSH keys.
-To set up SSH keys, please refer to insert url.
+To set up SSH keys, please refer to the [SSH Key Setup Page](https://orcd-docs.mit.edu/accessing-orcd/ssh-setup/).

 Follow the directions below based on your operating system: